 P articipate in decisions about your treatment.
 You are the center of your health care team.

-Avoiding contagious disease such as the common cold, strep throat, and the flu is important to everyone.
+Avoid contagious disease such as the common cold, strep throat, and the flu.
+This is important to everyone.
 Here are several easy tips to fight the spread of infection:

 - Make sure health care providers clean their hands and/or wear gloves.